skx/docker-api-gateway/README.md

 * http://localhost/foo/bar
   * Will send traffic to the running container of image foo/bar on port 8000.
+  * Will send traffic to the running container of image foo/bar on port 80.
 * http://localhost/hello/world
+  * Will send traffic to the running container of image hello/world on port 80
   * Will send traffic to the running container of image hello/world on port 8000.

 Our assumpions are:

 * You will have started the containers you expect to be using.
-* Each container is a HTTP-server which is listening on port 8000.
+* Each container is a HTTP-server which is listening on port 8000, or port 80.
+  * These seem to be the most common.
+  * Adding new ports is easy, and the HAProxy healthchecks will ensure that only the live-port will be used.
 * HAProxy will handle all the routing.